PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 _**Take a look at the `Dashboard` component.**_

-We land in your users' space.
+We land in your users space.
 In fact, this is your first step.
 You need to get your users to this page once they've logged in.

 > We also remind you that at the bottom of each step documentation is available.